jhampstead/dnm_qc/README.md

 * A radius in which to look for adjacent variants,
 * An output VCF file

 Similar to previous, VCFs can be compressed or uncompressed, indexed or unindexed.
-Multiallelic sites can be split or unsplit. `<vcf_in>` can be a single- or multi-sample VCF file, but note the program will consider co-occurring variants across all samples in the VCF file (so if the mother has an indel called at position 5 and the proband has an indel called at position 10, these calls will both have FORMAT/MNV = 1).
+Multiallelic sites can be split or unsplit. `<vcf_in>` can be a single- or multi-sample VCF file, but note the program will consider co-occurring variants across all samples in the VCF file (so if individual A has an indel called at position 5 and individual B has an indel called at position 10, these calls will both have FORMAT/MNV = 1).

 ## annotate_bed_regions